habibcilmd-cardiologist/dr-cil/content/en/services/biventricular-pacemaker/index.md

 {{< /alert >}}

 A biventricular pacemaker is a special device that improves heart function by stimulating both ventricles synchronously in heart failure patients.
 It is also known as cardiac resynchronization therapy (CRT).
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in biventricular pacemaker implantation.

 ## What is a Biventricular Pacemaker?